Published on May 29th, 2013 | by admin0

-That time of year is almost upon us again to dust off those Edwardian bonnets and boaters and get ready to celebrate Bloomsday on 16th June at the Ibsen Museum.
+That time of year is almost upon us again and it is soon time to dust off those Edwardian bonnets and boaters and get ready to celebrate another great Bloomsday on 16th June at the Ibsen Museum.

 After a great response last year, we are once again hoping that people will make a big effort to dress up in order to make this a truly festive event!
 We recommend Edwardian style costumes such as bowlers, straw boaters and waistcoats for the men, petticoats, bonnets and parasols for the ladies.
 While it is by no means necessary to be dressed up to join in the fun, costumes are most welcome.
 The more, the merrier!